Man sitting on a lounge cuddling a white dog banner image

 • Can you provide adequate shelter?

-• If renting, are you permitted to own a pet?
+• If renting, are you allowed to keep a pet?

 • How will you care for your pet if your living arrangements change?